 Average Lifespan – Pygmy goats live 10-15 years.

 Taking Care of your Pygmy Goat – You need to check your goat’s hooves every couple of months and trim them as needed.
-Use a small hand pruner to trim the hooves.
+Use a small hand pruner to trim the hooves.hoof trimming

-Showing your Pygmy Goat – Pygmy goats are easy show and maintain.
+Showing your Pygmy Goat – Pygmy goats are easy to show& maintain.
 To show a pygmy you usually give them a bath, unless the weather is too bad, trim their feet and show in a dog lead and collar.
 They will require training which is best started when they are kids.
 They should be pet all over their bodies, and should be taken for walks daily until adequately walking on leash.

 Note: Please remember, that this is intended only to be a quick summary of the Pygmy.
 We suggest reading all available material, listen to other experienced breeders, consult your vet, and then discover which way works best for you and your herd, as you enjoy your goating experience.